ncsa/Delta_doc/docs/source/user_guide/accounts.rst

 - ACCESS allocation PIs can find instructions on the `ACCESS Allocations: How To <https://allocations.access-ci.org/how-to>`_ page.
 - NCSA allocation PIs can find instructions on the `Delta Allocations <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`_ page.

+.. raw:: html

-For storage quota increases, send an email to help@ncsa.illinois.edu with the quota increase request.
+   <p>To request a storage quota increase, send an email to <a href="mailto:help@ncsa.illinois.edu?subject=Delta: Quota Increase Request ">help@ncsa.illinois.edu</a> to initiate a ticket.
+In the email include:</p>

-- In the email, include a detailed justification for the size of the request and the duration of the need.
+- A detailed justification for the size of the increase.
+- How long you need the increase.

-- Keep in mind that Delta is storage constrained and can only provide storage for data in active use by computations on the system.
+Keep in mind that Delta is storage constrained and can only provide storage for data in active use by computations on the system.

 |